 When the Beat Was Born: DJ Kool Herc and the Creation of Hip-Hop by Laban Carrick Hill, Illustrated by Theodore Taylor III.

-Chapter Book Non-Fiction
+Chapter Book Non-Fiction (32 books)

 Born On a Blue Day: Inside the Extraordinary Mind of an Autistic Savant by Daniel Tammet.